itead/ITEADLIB_Arduino_IoTgo/README.md

 @mainpage

-# IoTgo Arduino Library Based on ESP8266
+# IoTgo Arduino Library

-## Source Code

-Read the fucking source code of `IoTgo.h` and `IoTgo.cpp`

-## API Documentation
+## Documentation

+Online API documentation can be reached at <http://docs.iteadstudio.com/IoTgo-ino/>.

-You can find API documentation under directory `doc/`.
+Offline API documentation can be found under directory `doc/`.

-# uartWIFI Library (for ESP8266)

-## Source Code
+## Levels

-Read the fucking source code of uartWIFI.h and uartWIFI.cpp
+IoTgo Arduino Library has levels following:

+  - IoTgo Device Level: Switch/Light/THSensor [source: Dev_*]
+  - Http Proxy Level: IoTgo [source: IoTgo*]
+  - Ethernet Level: ESP2560(WIFI) [source: Eth_*]
+  - Hardware Level: WBoard/UNO/MEGA

+# Configuration and Connection

-## Select Your Board
+## Configure Your Board

-When you use with UNO board, uncomment the follow line in `uartWIFI.h`.
+When you use with UNO board, uncomment the follow line in `Eth_ESP8266.h`.

 	#define UNO

-When you use with MEGA board, uncomment the follow line in `uartWIFI.h`.
+When you use with MEGA board or WBoard, uncomment the follow line in `Eth_ESP8266.h`.

 	#define MEGA

 ## Connection

+### UNO

 When you use it with UNO board, the connection should be like these: